September 15, 2025

 Blockchain and BaaS/LaaS: fundamentals and applications

-Complete traceability of transactions: each movement is recorded in sequential blocks, allowing for detailed audits and quick detection of inconsistencies or suspicious activities.
+Complete traceability of transactions: each movement is recorded in sequential blocks, allowing for detailed auditing and quick detection of inconsistencies or suspicious activities.

-Process automation with smart contracts: smart contracts can automatically execute predefined rules, reducing operational errors, speeding up payments, and ensuring regulatory conditions are met before any operation is executed.
+Process automation with smart contracts: smart contracts can automatically execute predefined rules, reducing operational errors, speeding up payments, and ensuring that regulatory conditions are met before executing any operation.

-Reduction of intermediaries and costs: as the technology allows direct and verifiable transactions between authorized parties, it is possible to decrease reliance on traditional intermediaries, optimizing financial and operational resources.
+Reduction of intermediaries and costs: as the technology enables direct and verifiable transactions between authorized parties, it is possible to lessen the reliance on traditional intermediaries, optimizing financial and operational resources.

 Compliance applied to blockchain

-The use of blockchain in BaaS and LaaS also strengthens regulatory compliance, providing mechanisms that support audits and data protection:
+The use of blockchain in BaaS and LaaS also strengthens regulatory compliance, offering mechanisms that support audits and data protection:

-Auditable smart contracts: each execution is recorded immutably, facilitating review by internal or external auditors and ensuring transparency with regulatory bodies.
+Auditable smart contracts: each execution is recorded immutably, facilitating review by internal or external auditors and ensuring transparency before regulatory bodies.

-Formal record of operations: all movements are available for consultation, creating a reliable history for reports required by Bacen, CVM, or other competent authorities.
+Formal operation records: all movements are available for consultation, creating a reliable history for reports required by Bacen, CVM, or other competent authorities.

-Protection of sensitive data via encryption: confidential information about customers or transactions is encrypted, reinforcing adherence to LGPD and mitigating the risks of leaks or unauthorized access.
+Protection of sensitive data via encryption: confidential information of clients or transactions is encrypted, reinforcing adherence to LGPD and mitigating risks of leaks or unauthorized access.

-Example: a fintech that offers digital accounts via BaaS can use blockchain to record each transaction, ensuring traceability, automatic execution of compliance rules, and security of customer data, without compromising the user experience.
+Example: a fintech that offers digital accounts via BaaS may use blockchain to record each transaction, ensuring traceability, automatic execution of compliance rules, and security of client data, without compromising the user experience.

 What are the risks and how to mitigate them?